 Each teacher has the right to view personal information that the school holds and to have any inaccuracies corrected.

 Authorising Internet access

-Pupil instruction in responsible and safe use should precede any Internet access and all pupils must sign up to the Acceptable Use Agreement (AUA) for pupils and abide by the school’s e-Safety guidelines.
+Pupil instruction in responsible and safe use should precede any Internet access and all pupils must sign up to the Acceptable Use Agreement (AUA) for pupils and abide by the school’s Online-Safety guidelines.

 Access to the Internet will be by directly supervised and to specific, approved on-line materials.